El Salvador national football team

-In 1899, two teams from Santa Ana and San Salvador met for the first known football game in El Salvador.
+The El Salvador national football team (Selección de fútbol de El Salvador), known as La Selecta ("The National Team"), represents El Salvador in men's international football, and is governed by the Federación Salvadoreña de Fútbol (Salvadoran Football Federation).
+It has been affiliated with FIFA since 1938 and a founding member of CONCACAF since 1961.
+From 1938 to 1961, it was a member of CCCF, which was the former governing body of football in Central America and Caribbean and a predecessor confederation of CONCACAF.

 The national team's first match was played in September 1921, when they were invited to participate in a tournament to celebrate 100 years of Central American Independence.

-El Salvador has made two FIFA World Cup appearances: first in 1970 and again in 1982, but have never progressed beyond the first stage of a finals tournament.
-They were the 1943 CCCF champions, and finished in second-place in the 1941 and 1961 championships.
-They have competed in the CONCACAF regional tournaments fourteen times, finishing as runners-up in 1963 and 1981.
-La Selecta also competes in the biennial UNCAF Nations Cup, the Pan American Games, the Olympics, and have won two gold medals in the Central American and Caribbean Games.
+El Salvador has made two FIFA World Cup appearances: first in 1970 and again in 1982, but have never progressed beyond the group stage.

+The team's best performance in CONCACAF's premier continental competition was finishing as runners-up twice in the CONCACAF Championship (1963 and 1981).
+Regionally, La Selecta won the CCCF Championship in 1943 (organized by CCCF, the former confederation for the Central American and Caribbean zones), it also won one gold medal at the Central American and Caribbean Games.

 The Estadio Cuscatlán, also known as "El Coloso de Montserrat" and "La Catedral del Espectáculo", is the official home stadium of the El Salvador national football team.
 Since 2017, the national team has had a kit sponsorship contract with England-based supplier Umbro.
-Raúl Díaz Arce is the all-time top-scorer for the national team, with 39 goals, while Darwin Cerén has the most caps, with 89 appearances.
+Raúl Díaz Arce is the all-time top-scorer for the national team, with 39 goals, while Darwin Cerén has the most caps, with 103 appearances.

 History

 Beginnings

-Salvadoran football had its origins in the city of Santa Ana, on a field called "Campo Marte".
-The first recorded game took place on 16 July 1899 between players from Santa Ana and San Salvador.
-Both teams had several foreign players from England who are credited with introducing football to El Salvador.
-The home team won the game 2–0.